aMytho/GlimBoi-Docs/content/docs/users/users.md

 images: []
 menu:
   docs:
-    parent: "intro"
+    parent: "Users"
-weight: 120
+weight: 5
 toc: true
 ---

-## User Controls
+## Users

 GlimBoi must add a viewer as a user to store data on them.
-You can do this manually or let the bot automatically detect new users (ran every 15 minutes.
+You can do this manually or let the bot automatically detect new users every 15 minutes.
 Users can be added and removed at any time.

 ### Adding Users